laf0rge/onomondo-ipa/README.md

 The interface towards the eUICC is implemented according to GSMA SGP.32 and GSMA SGP.22.
 The ES10x interface of onomondo-ipa features an IoT eUICC emulation mode.
 This allows the usage of regular consumer eUICCs, which are readily available.
-The emulation replaces missing IoT eUICC functionality by calling an apropriate consumer eUICC function as a replacement.
+The emulation replaces missing IoT eUICC functionality by calling an appropriate consumer eUICC function as a replacement.
 In case no equivalent function is available, the function is emulated by onomondo-ipa directly.
 This is in particular the case for the functions related to the management of the eIM configuration.